 Is Binary Trading Legal?

-For example, binary options are permitted in the United States on regulated venues overseen by the CFTC, while retail binary options are banned or heavily restricted in places such as the U.K., much of the EU, and Australia.
+Binary trading legality depends on where you live and whether the product is offered through a regulated venue or via an offshore broker.
+The article notes that, in the United States, binary options can be permitted on regulated venues overseen by the CFTC, while retail binary options are banned or heavily restricted in places such as the U.K., much of the EU, and Australia.

 Who Is the Best Binary Trader in Nigeria?